 What’s great about blind-spot detection is that it isn’t as intrusive as adaptive cruise control.
 For those riders that aren’t comfortable with turning the reigns over to computers just yet, blind spot detection should still be a reason to give the Multistrada V4 a shot.
 The safety system is already prevalent in modern cars and if more OEMs apply it similarly to Ducati, we’ll all be that much safer on two wheels.

 Aside from the two headlining tech upgrades, Ducati’s latest quickshifter left an indelible impression on me.
 Linked to the IMU, the bi-directional quickshifter takes lean angle into account to ensure smooth transitions.
-At one point, I shifted in the middle of a turn and the system lengthened the gear engagement as not to upset the cranked over chassis.
+At one point, I shifted in the middle of a turn and the system lengthened the gear engagement as to not upset the cranked over chassis.
 Even when the quickshifter wasn’t making up for my mistakes, it eased hard acceleration and braking.
 Ducati’s quickshifter should stand as the industry benchmark, as many modern quickshifters still have to iron out clunky and mechanical applications.

 By improving the engine, comfort, off-road ability, and technology, Ducati armed the new Multistrada to take on all competitors.
 The Bologna brand has always positioned its ADV platform as a four-in-one bike, capturing touring, sport riding, off-roading, and urban in one bike.
 With the latest update, Ducati shores up the things the Multistrada already did well while addressing key areas of improvement.